Letter 40: I am glad that you are well, and glad that your Titianus has more appetite for hard work than most people have for...

 This he related, and I listened, and we delighted one another — he delighting me with his account, and I delighting him by receiving it with pleasure.

-And yet he would sooner get wings like Perseus than surpass his father in rhetoric -- for not even Perseus surpassed Zeus.
-And this is no fault of the young man, any more than you would indict Hyllus because, being the son of Heracles, he did not eclipse his father.
+And yet he could more easily obtain wings, as Perseus did, than surpass his father in oratory; for not even Perseus surpassed Zeus.
+And this is no offense on the young man's part, unless you would also indict Hyllus, because, being the son of Heracles, he did not eclipse his father.